ffakih5/Daily-Planner/README.md

 # Daily-Planner
 ![Daily Planner](images/Daily-Planner.png)

-_Your own personal Daily-Planner_
+_Your own personal Daily-Planner._

-_Where you can access your current schedule and easily key in any additions smoothly_
+_Where you can access your current schedule and easily key in any additions smoothly._

-_Simply select the time-block and type in your notes, then click save_
+_Simply select the time-block and type in your notes, then click save._